Infineon/ota-update/README.md

 ## 3. Pull Model Updates

-WiFi updates use a "Pull" model.
+<b>WiFi</b> updates use a "Pull" model.
 There are two WiFi "Update Flows" that a user can designate.
-HTTP and MQTT transports can be used for this type of update.
+HTTP and MQTT transports can be used for this type of update.<br>

-### 3.1.
-Direct Flow
+<b>Bluetooth®</b> updates use a "Push" model.
+See section 4 below.<br><br>

+<b>3.1.
+Direct Flow</b><br>
 With "Direct" flow approach, device downloads a known file from the server/broker.

 a.
 HTTP: The device connects to the known HTTP Server and downloads the OTA update image using HTTP `GET` requests, asking for a range of data sequentially until all data is transferred.

 b.
 MQTT: The device connects to the known MQTT Broker topic and publishes a "Request Download" message with a "Unique Topic Name" to the Publisher.
-The Publisher python application then splits the OTA update image into chunks and publishes them on the unique topic.
+The Publisher python application then splits the OTA update image into chunks and publishes them on the unique topic.<br>

-### 3.2.
-Job Flow
+<b>3.2.
+Job Flow</b><br>
 With a "Job" flow approach, the device downloads a JSON formatted job document that provides information about where the update file is, its version, and other information concerning the update.

 a.
 The device connects to the server/broker to obtain the Job document.